For learners currently studying a CIPD qualification

 General FAQs about CIPD qualifications

-How will our qualifications be recognised in the EU after the end of December?
+How will our qualifications be recognised in the EU post-Brexit?

 Post Brexit we are unable to ensure blanket acceptance or automatic recognition of our qualifications in EU27, but we were also unable to do this from within the EU.
 Automatic recognition relates to licence to practise qualifications where common minimum training conditions exist and this is not relevant to our qualifications.
 An individual with a CIPD qualification who wishes to work in Europe is required to apply for recognition/comparability within the country concerned and also to understand individual employer requirements.